 You can customize the visual feedback for a control by modifying or replacing its default ControlTemplate.
 For more information, see Control Customization.

-In order to receive notification that a validation error has occurred, you must also set the NotifyOnValidationError property to true on the binding object.
-Setting ValidatesOnExceptions to true tells the binding engine to create a validation error when an exception occurs.
-Setting NotifyOnValidationError to true tells the binding engine to raise the BindingValidationError event when a validation error occurs and resolves.
+To receive notification that a validation error has occurred or has been resolved, you must set the NotifyOnValidationError property to true on the binding object.
+This tells the binding engine to raise the BindingValidationError event when a validation error is added to or removed from the Validation.Errors collection.
 For example, you can handle the error event to log the error or provide additional visual feedback.

 To handle the BindingValidationError event, create an event handler on the target object or any of its parents.
 The BindingValidationError event is a routed event, so if you do not handle it on the element that raised the event, it will continue to bubble up until it is handled.
 For more information on routed events, see Events Overview for Silverlight.